kellys-tech/WeatherDashboard/README.md

 ### GitHubRepo:  https://github.com/kellys-tech/WeatherDashboard

 *This is a weather dashboard.
 It contains areas for a city search, a recent search list, the current weather and a 5 day forecast.
 The user can enter a city to search on or click on a city in the recent searches.
-The current weather and 5 day forecast will be displayed for that city.
+The current weather and 5 day forecast will be displayed for that city.*

-## Weather Dashbaord created using:
+## Weather Dashboard created using:
 * HTML - to create the content of the dashboard.
 * CSS & Bootstrap -  to style the page content.
 * JQuery - create interactions for the user